 Help fund the continued work of improving, expanding, updating and maintaining the site.
 Supporters names are displayed under the “Supporters” heading on HalifaxTrails.ca.
 Feel free to include a link or special instructions for your “Supporters” listing, or contact me with the info or leave a note with with contribution.

 Support HalifaxTrails.ca by bookmarking this link to use for your Amazon shopping.
-I receive a small commission on all Amazon purchases through their affiliate program via that link.
+I receive a small commission on all Amazon purchases from that link, via their affiliate program.

-Shop.HalifaxTrails.ca is a curated mix of products I’ve researched and recommend.
-It’s full of outdoor recreation gear, books with a Nova Scotian focus and my own photography.
+Shop.HalifaxTrails.ca is a personally curated mix of products I’ve researched or own.
+It’s full of outdoor recreation gear, books and my own photography.
 I receive a small commission (roughly 5%) on all Amazon product purchases and a larger percentage for my photography.

 Clicking on ads throughout the site helps pay for the yearly web hosting fees.
 At a rate of pennies per click, it’s not much but it’s what pays that bill.
 (With enough regular contributions or shop purchases, I’d gladly get rid of the ads).

 1) Steve Morley

 2) Pat Sims-Eastwood, Oliver Doepner.

 Gail Stacey, Gretchen Amirault, John van Gurp, Carla M., Laura McDonald, Patrick Taylor, Frederick Rivard, Jonathan Woelber, Tamera Murdock, Lesley Brechin.

 People, Organizations, & Businesses Who Have Helped Me Along The Way: